Il Lombardia 2020 odds

 Who wins Il Lombardia 2020?

-There is no odds at Il Lombardia 2020 yet, but we had already found odds at Tour of Flanders 2020.
+There is no odds at Il Lombardia 2020 yet, but we have found odds at Tour de France 2020.

 Who wins Il Lombardia 2019?

 Il Lombardia 2019 is a professional one-day cycling race taking place on Saturday 12th October.
 Held in Lombardy, Italy, the race is part of the UCI WorldTour 2019.

 Previously known as the Tour of Lombardy or Giro di Lombardia, Il Lombardia is the final race of the five Monuments - the five oldest, longest and most prestigious one-day races in professional cycling (the full five are Milan-San Remo, the Tour of Flanders, Paris-Roubaix, Liège-Bastogne-Liège and Il Lombardia).
 Additionally, it’s traditionally the last of the major European races on the WorldTour calendar before the teams begin their off-season break.

 The current title holder Thibaut Pinot (Team Groupama - FDJ).
 He beat 2017 winner Vincenzo Nibali (Team Bahrain Merida) and Dylan Teuns (Team Bahrain Merida) to take the win.